Python code has become one of the fastest growing and most popular programming languages in the world.

 Not native to mobile environment

-The most notable example would be the Kivy framework that allows using same the API to create apps not only mobile apps, but also software meant to run on Windows, Linux and Raspberry PI.
+The most notable example would be the Kivy framework that allows using the API to create apps not only mobile applications, but also software meant to run on Windows, Linux and Raspberry PI.

 You should take into consideration that Python’s memory consumption is very high.
 For that reason, it might not be the best choice for memory intensive tasks.

 Simplicity - Problem or unique feature?